subquery/documentation/docs/subquery_network/token/token.md

 SQT is supported on [Gate.io](https://www.gate.io).Gate.io is a cryptocurrency exchange platform offering a wide range of digital assets, advanced trading features, and security measures for global users.
 Spot trade SQT/USDT on Gate at [https://www.gate.io/trade/SQT_USDT](https://www.gate.io/trade/SQT_USDT) - Ethereum and Base deposits and withdrawls only.

-SQT is on a number of DEX Pools however most liqudity is on Uniswap.
+SQT is on a number of DEX Pools however most liquidity is on Uniswap.
 Please ensure that you are trading the correct SQT token (see contract addresses above)

 - Uniswap Pool on Ethereum: [https://app.uniswap.org/explore/tokens/ethereum/0x09395a2A58DB45db0da254c7EAa5AC469D8bDc85](https://app.uniswap.org/explore/tokens/ethereum/0x09395a2A58DB45db0da254c7EAa5AC469D8bDc85)
 - Unsiwap Pool on Base: [https://app.uniswap.org/explore/tokens/base/0x858c50c3af1913b0e849afdb74617388a1a5340d](https://app.uniswap.org/explore/tokens/base/0x858c50c3af1913b0e849afdb74617388a1a5340d)